JohanneBW/cds_visual_assignments/Assignment_4/README.md

 ```
 __Discussion of results__

 When we run the two models with their default values i.e., 20% for test data and 80% for training data as well as 20 epochs for the Neural Network model, the Logistic Regression model has an accuracy of 92% and the Neural Network model has an accuracy of 96%.
 It is clear to see that the Neural Network model performs better and is able to process the data in an advantageous way.
-This can be due both to the data itself, but also to the parameters that have been set.